-But while I hadn’t achieved my dream, I was realizing something else: In my 40s, I had finally found something I loved and was good at.
 I’m now the guy people stare at—maneuvering through traffic and apartment lobbies with a dozen dogs in tow, several of them perfectly willing to start a fight if I don’t pay sharp attention.
 I keep the troublemakers close and give the shy dogs, who I understood most, the longest leashes so they could stay at the outskirts of the pack.
 Winters don’t alter my no-glove policy; my fingertips need to feel the leashes.
 I decline sunglasses even on the hottest days, because I know my charges prefer to see my eyes.

 The job, even with its challenges, isn’t that difficult for me.
 The thing that makes it hard are the people–the building managers who force me to use service entrances, for example.
 “You’re just a dog walker,” they say.

 Some New Yorkers see my pack approaching and practically snarl.
 It is a challenge not to bite the humans who treat me like a curiosity, and don’t realize I may not actually want my picture posted to their Snapchat account.